TheFluffyGx/Session-Manager-MV3/README.md

 # SESSION MANAGER MV3
-A Chrome extension to save, restore, and manage window sessions with tabs and tab groups.
+A Chrome extension for managing tabs and browser sessions efficiently, built to save, restore, and manage window sessions with tabs and tab groups.

+Built for Manifest V3 (MV3).
 This is a modern MV3 version of the original Session Manager, keeping all the original functionality while adding dark theme and proper tab group support.

 # Features